 What Happened Next.

 It all starts with the Psalms.
 They aren't just texts, they're lyrics, all that survives of musical compositions whose music is lost.
 They have a parallelism in structure that suggests they may well have been performed by alternating singers or groups of singers.
-As Christian worship emerged from the synagogue, that's exactly what how they were done, performance of the Psalms by alternating choruses.
+As Christian worship emerged from the synagogue, that's exactly what how the Psalms were done, performed by alternating choruses.
 Oh well then there you go, alternating choruses so they called them antiphons, right?

 Not right.
 They were not called antiphons from alternating choruses, but because the adult males were joined by boys, hence it was called antiphonia, because the boys sang an octave higher than the adult males, just like the term means.

-Then, by about the 300s, they started adding another verse, generally a related Scripture verse to the Psalm, sung by all before, and generally after, each Psalm verse or two.
-Before you know it, antiphon doesn't have a bloody thing to do with octaves which is what it really means, but is associated with the idea of two alternating choruses singing back and forth, and also with the added prefatory text and tune which was called antiphon all by itself.
+Then, by about the 300s, they started adding another verse, generally a related Scripture verse, to each Psalm, sung by all before, and generally after, each Psalm verse or two.
+Before you know it, antiphon doesn't have a bloody thing to do with octaves that it really means, but is associated with the idea of two alternating choruses singing back and forth, and also, the added prefatory text and tune began to be called antiphon all by itself.

 Confused?
 It gets worse, or better, as you may see it.
 Books containing the texts to the sung parts of the Mass came to be called antiphonales, and books containing texts to the spoken part of the Mass were called lectionaries, literally, stuff that is read, not sung.
 Then, antiphonale came to mean a book of chants for the Divine Office (Matins, Vespers, Compline etc) as distinct from a graduale, a book of the chants for Mass.

 Enough to drive you nuts, or reach for the St Louis Jesuit stuff, huh?
 A word that means at the octave means alternating choruses except when it means added prefatory verses unless you mean the book of chants for Divine Office.
-Don't worry, took me a while to catch on too -- and I was a music major in the pre-conciliar Roman church.
+Don't worry, took me a while to catch on too.

 Some say antiphonal singing of the Psalms started with St Ignatius of Antioch, who was an Apostolic Father and traditionally is said to have been a student of St John the Apostle.
 It really only caught on in the Western Church with St Ambrose, who compiled an antiphonale, yeah that word again and here with a different meaning yet, that being a collection of stuff suitable for antiphonal, as in alternating choruses, singing.